Alchemist0823/three.quarks/README.md

 const loader = new QuarksLoader();
 loader.setCrossOrigin("");
 loader.load(jsonURL, (obj) => {
+    // the API uses manuel loading because users may need to
-    obj.traverse((child) => {
+    // store the VFX somewhere to reuse it later. obj.traverse((child) => {
         if (child.type === "ParticleEmitter") {
-            batchRenderer.addSystem(child.system);
+            // only if want to display the VFX batchRenderer.addSystem(child.system);
         }
     });
+    if (obj.type === "ParticleEmitter") {
+        batchRenderer.addSystem(obj.system);
+    }
     scene.add(obj);
 }, () => {
 }, () => {